 In 2004, Colorado voters passed the nation’s first renewable energy standard by public ballot, and the Colorado Public Utilities Commission (PUC) has adopted standards for net metering and interconnection with the grid for the past 15 years.
 Today, Coloradans can “sell” their unused energy back to the grid in exchange for credits on their next utility billing cycle.
 The excess energy simply rolls over to the next month’s electric bill.
 And if the net production of energy remains above consumption for a calendar year, then the utility provider must reimburse solar owners who don’t choose to roll it over.

-Colorado Solar Power Incentives
+List of Local Solar Power Incentives

 Colorado solar rebates and incentives, as well as policies for the utility companies and cooperatives below, are subject to change at any time.
 We strive to update this page regularly with the latest information but recommend that you contact your utility directly to confirm their current program.